 NA’AMAT USA’s advocacy agenda is broad and varied.
-An advocacy column entitled “Take Action” appears in each issue of NA’AMAT Woman magazine.
-It covers current topics such as pending legislation and vital subjects of everyday relevance.
-As circumstances emerge and evolve on the national scene, the advocacy section is meant to call attention to definite actions that can be taken in order to make our voices heard.
+As circumstances emerge and evolve on the national scene, we call attention to definite actions that can be taken in order to make our voices heard.
 Our voice is powerful and can potentially enable us to impact the legislative agenda positively and set priorities on a broad set of important issues.

 Issues in which NA’AMAT USA has taken a stand include: